antl3x/codeplot/README.md

 ## Be Part of the codeplot Community

 We're more than a tool; we're a movement.
 Join us and redefine data visualization:

-- **Experiment**: Explore new horizons in data visualization with codeplot.

-- **Contribute**: Got ideas?
-Enhancements?
-Jump in and add your flair!

 - **Engage**: Connect with other data enthusiasts and be part of a community that's all about pushing boundaries.